NFL Training Camp Brawls: Tracking the Scuffles in 2022

-NFL training camp brawls: Tracking the scuffles in 2022 originally appeared on NBC Sports Chicago
+NFL training camp brawls: Tracking the scuffles in 2022 originally appeared on NBC Sports Washington

 NFL training camp isn’t supposed to have too much contact – but sometimes it’s inevitable.